DimopDim/PhD/19_Andromeda/Paper_05_Tensor/00_Create_Tensor/README.md

-# Multi-Resolution Tensorization of ICU EHRs
+# Dynamic Landmark ICU Outcome Prediction Pipeline

-Reproducible data-preparation and tensor-construction pipeline for the study:
+Reproducible data-preparation, cohort-reporting, and tensor-construction pipeline for the study:

-> **Multi-Resolution Tensorization of Irregularly Sampled ICU Electronic Health Records: External Validation of Length-of-Stay and Mortality Prediction in Stroke Patients**
+> **Observation Time, Temporal Representation Complexity, and Transportability in Dynamic ICU Outcome Prediction: A Leakage-Audited Landmark Evaluation in Stroke Cohorts from MIMIC-IV and eICU**

-This repository implements a deterministic, leakage-aware pipeline for constructing multi-resolution temporal representations from **MIMIC-IV v3.1** and **eICU-CRD v2.0** stroke ICU cohorts.
+This repository implements a deterministic, leakage-audited pipeline for dynamic landmark prediction from **MIMIC-IV v3.1** and **eICU-CRD v2.0** stroke ICU cohorts.
+The scientific focus is the value of progressively accumulated ICU information, representation complexity, and cross-database transportability; multi-resolution tensorization is the enabling representation rather than the sole research claim.

-The pipeline performs cohort construction, raw-event extraction, cross-database harmonization, cumulative temporal aggregation, leakage auditing, patient-level split creation, dynamic landmark construction, demographic encoding, and causal alignment into four-channel NumPy tensors.
+The pipeline performs cohort construction, raw-event extraction, cross-database harmonization, cumulative temporal aggregation, leakage auditing, patient-level split creation, dynamic landmark risk-set construction, frozen demographic encoding, TRIPOD+AI-aligned descriptive cohort reporting, and causal alignment into four-channel NumPy tensors.

 No raw MIMIC-IV or eICU data are distributed with this repository.
 Users must obtain authorized access to the source databases separately.